On Cinema: Tim Heidecker

-Played by Tim Heidecker as a fictionalized version of himself, Tim is the creator and host of On Cinema.
-Despite being host, he appears to know very little about the films he is discussing, although he is an avid fan of Tom Cruise and Jack Reacher.
-Tim often uses his show to discuss his far-right conservative views and personal problems, or to promote his other projects, like his action series Decker, his book Hog Shots, his band Dekkar, his company HEI Inc., and other programs on the HEI Network.
-Tim is an aggressive egomaniacal alcoholic, constantly drinking during the Oscar specials, and often promoted alternative medicine with his doctor, Dr. Luther Sanchez, taking a stance against vaccination and promoting a "nutritional vape system" that is filled with illegal drugs.
-The vape system eventually results in the death of 20 people at the Electric Sun Desert Music Festival ran by Tim, resulting in his arrest for felony murder and the events of The Trial, where a mistrial was declared and Tim was let free.
-After the trial, Tim runs an unsuccessful campaign for District Attorney of San Bernardino against the trial's prosecutor, Vincent Rosetti, as depicted in Mister America.
-Other crimes that Tim has committed in the series include property damage, arson, break-ins, and attempted suicide/homicide.
+Played by Tim Heidecker as a fictionalized version of himself, Heidecker is the creator and host of On Cinema.
+Despite being host, he appears to know very little about the films he is discussing, although he is a fan of Tom Cruise and Jack Reacher.
+Heidecker often uses his show to discuss his conservative views and personal problems, or to promote his other projects, like his action series Decker, his band Dekkar or his company HEI Inc. Heidecker is an aggressive and egomaniacal alcoholic, constantly drinking and berating his costars during the Oscar specials.

-Tim has faced multiple family problems throughout the show.
-Tim has an estranged teenage son from his first marriage, which ended after he underwent brain surgery.
+Heidecker has faced multiple family problems throughout the show.
+Heidecker has an estranged teenage son from his first marriage, which ended after he underwent brain surgery against the wishes of his wife.
 He then met Ayaka while she was staying with his family as a foreign exchange student.
-The two hook up and eventually marry, birthing a child named Tom Cruise Jr. Heidecker.
-Tom Cruise Jr. died shortly after birth after Tim refused to have him vaccinated, and his death led to their marriage rapidly spiraling apart.
-After they divorced, Tim married Juliana, the sister of fellow Dekkar band member Axiom, which was short-lived.
-Tim then began a relationship with Toni Newman, the sole juror who refused to find Tim guilty and Tim's aide for his political campaign.
-They married twice, but following an affair and a trip to rehab, a newly sober Toni divorced Tim.
+The two eventually marry and have a child called Tom Cruise Jr. Heidecker.
+Tom Cruise Jr. died shortly after birth after Heidecker refused to have him vaccinated, and his death led to their marriage rapidly spiraling apart.
+After they divorced, Heidecker married Juliana, the sister of fellow Dekkar band member Axiom, which was short-lived.
+Heidecker then began a relationship with Toni Newman, the sole juror who refused to find Heidecker guilty and Heidecker's aide for his political campaign.
+They married twice, but following an affair and a trip to rehab, a newly sober Toni divorced Heidecker.
+Later, after Toni’s son Matt is shot and killed, they reconcile, with Heidecker taking the name of "Newman Heidecker" owing to a misunderstanding while getting his marriage license certified.